 Halong Bay, one of the new seven natural wonders of the world and a UNESCO world heritage site, is best enjoyed by one of the many amazing boats that cruise around its waters.

 Whether you choose a 5-star luxury or a backpackers party cruise like this Castaway Island Party boat, take some time to jump off your boat into the warm waters of the bay.

 It will give you an entirely new perspective of how tall those limestone cliffs are and just how many islands (thousands…that’s right, thousands!!) there are in this fascinating world wonder.

 Top tip: Ask about safety and rocks before jumping.

 15. Go on a Vespa Adventure in Hoi An

-Top tip: Don’t eat lunch before an evening tour….you will eat enough to last you days!
+Top tip: Don’t eat lunch before an evening tour like this one.
+You will eat enough to last you days!

 Top tip: Don’t forget your waterproof camera.
-GoPro’s are best!
+GoPro’s are the best!

 18. Attend the Ho Chi Minh Opera House